ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 The Red Hat® OpenShift® for VMware® service deploys a Red Hat OpenShift cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
 The Red Hat OpenShift components are deployed as virtual machines (VM) or appliances by using VMware NSX® software-defined networking.

+Review the following information before you install the Red Hat OpenShift for VMware service:
-Red Hat OpenShift for VMware cannot be installed on multiple VMware vCenter Server® instances in a multi-site configuration.
-Before you install Red Hat OpenShift on an instance, verify that no other instances in the multi-site configuration have the service installed.
+* Red Hat OpenShift for VMware cannot be installed on multiple VMware vCenter Server® instances in a multi-site configuration.
+Before you install Red Hat OpenShift for VMware on an instance, verify that the service is not installed on any other instances in the multi-site configuration.

-You can only install Red Hat OpenShift on VMware vSphere® 7.0 with NSX-T 3.1.
+* Red Hat OpenShift for VMware is supported on VMware vCenter Server instances with VMware vSphere® 7.0, only for VMware NSX-T 3.1.

-Red Hat OpenShift is no longer supported for new deployments or for ordering post deployment with NSX-V or NSX-T on vSphere 6.7 or NSX-V on vSphere 6.5.
+* Red Hat OpenShift for VMware is not supported for new deployments or for ordering post deployment for the following instances:
-{:deprecated}
+   * vCenter Server with NSX-V for vSphere 6.7 or 6.5
+   * vCenter Server with NSX-T for vSphere 6.7

+   Existing installations of Red Hat OpenShift for VMware can be used or deleted.

-{{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
+{{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The current Red Hat OpenShift version that is installed is 4.6.
+Currently, Red Hat OpenShift v4.6 is installed.
 {: note}

 The cluster consists of the following components: